Synaco/prolug-linux-admin/unit1/u1_worksheet.md

 4. What are you doing to close the gap?
 What can you do to remedy the difference?

+To close the gap, I'm currently:
+* Taking this linux administration course.
+* Taking the security engineering course.
+* Started learning some python and git to upload scripts to github

 ### Start thinking about your project ideas (more to come in future weeks):